prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (e) In exceptional cases, having regard, in particular, to the stage of the proceedings and the procedural behavio ur of the party, the Court may deny or decrease the reimbursement payable according to paragraph 9 (b) and (c) of the aforementioned provisions.

-10. If the amount of Court fees threatens the economic existence of a party who is not a natural person, and has presented reasonably available and plausible evidence to support that the amount of Court fees threatens its economic existence, the Court may u pon request by that party, wholly or partially reimburse the fixed and value -based fee.
+10. If the amount of Court fees threatens the economic existence of a party who is not a natural person, and has presented reasonably available and plausible evidence to support that the amount of Court fees threatens its economic existence, the Court may upon request by that party, wholly or partially reimburse the fixed and value -based fee.
 In reaching a decision the Court shall reflect on all circumstances of the case including the procedural behaviour of the party.
 Before making such a decision the Court  may give the other party an opportunity to be heard.

 11. The party seeking reimbursement under paragraphs 9 and 10 shall lodge a reasoned Application for reimbursement to the Court .
 The Court shall deal with the application without delay and if satisfied that the reimbursement is appropriate shall direct the Registrar to make the payment as soon as practicable.